A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

-In this way, we insert $(m_1-d,i_1,),\dots, (m_s-d, i_s)$ into rows $r+1,\dots, r+s$.
 If we insert into a row with a gap in the middle, we ensure that we maintain the empty spot by skipping over it in the insertion process.
 That is: we never insert in the empty spot in the middle of the row.

+By Lemma \ref{lemma: inserting larger things higher} (2) and \eqref{eq: insertion is increasing1}, we know that once we have an insertion where nothing pops out, we will never have anything pop out for the later insertions as well.
+Let $j\leq s$ be the index such that inserting $(m_j -d, i_j)$ is the last insertion where some entry $(x_j, y_j)$ pops out.
 The elements that pop out at each step have the following relation:

 where either $j =s$ or nothing popped out when inserting $(m_{j+1} -d, i_{j+1})$ into row $r+j+1$.